shoshana-levitt/shoshana-levitt/README.md

 🎨 Portfolio Website: [shoshanalevitt.com](http://www.shoshanalevitt.com/)

+🤖 Currently learning LLM application development in The AI Engineering Bootcamp by AI Makerspace

 👀 Seeking a full-time opportunity as a front-end or full-stack software engineer!

 ## Tech Stack 👩‍💻